Our lives begin to end the day we become silent about things that matter. –Martin Luther King, Jr.

 Many other kids have less money or toys.
 We, therefore, teach generosity.

 These things, and so many more, matter.
 Fellow parents, in honor of Martin Luther King, Jr., let’s not remain silent.
 Silence breeds ignorance.
 And ignorance is the enemy of compassion.
 I’m most generous when I understand another’s plight.
 I have more courage when I choose to see, not shield myself from, injustice.
 I’m more empathetic when I take time to listen to another’s story.

 Jesus’ own words convict me.
-“If you love those who love you, what reward will you get?
-Are not even the tax collectors doing that?
-And if you greet only your own people, what are you doing more than others?
-Do not even pagans do that” (Matt.
-5:46-47, NIV)?
+“For if you love those who love you, what reward will you have?
+Don’t even the tax collectors do the same?
+And if you greet only your brothers and sisters, what are you doing out of the ordinary?
+Don’t even the Gentiles do the same?”
+(Matt.
+5:46-47, CSB)?

 As parents, let’s today decide to raise kids who learn that real love begins when we start loving those who are different from us.
 Here are three ways we can begin doing that.

 Before pointing fingers, jumping to conclusions, stereotyping, or making generalizations about what we see on TV, we need to study the history of a situation.
 The racial tensions in America today are not exclusive events.
 They are instead intertwined in a very complex history and underlying current of injustice and discrimination.